From Context to EDUs: Faithful and Structured Context Compression via Elementary Discourse Unit Decomposition: Experiments

 \subsubsection{General Long-Context Understanding}

-We evaluate on {LongBench}~\citep{bai-etal-2024-longbench}, a benchmark covering multi-document QA, summarization, and few-shot learning.
+We evaluate our LingEDU on {LongBench}~\citep{bai-etal-2024-longbench}, a benchmark covering multi-document QA, summarization, and few-shot learning.

-\paragraph{Baselines.} We compare three configurations: (1) {Standard}, which feeds the full (or truncated) original context directly to the LLM; (2) {Self-Sum}, which utilizes the LLM itself to generate abstractive summaries of the context prior to processing; and (3) {Glyph}~\citep{cheng2025glyph}, which applies an implicit compression baseline to serve as a reference for latent-based methods.
+\textbf{Baselines.} We compare three configurations: (1) {Standard}, which feeds the full original context directly to the LLM; (2) {Self-Sum}, which utilizes the LLM itself to generate abstractive summaries of the context prior to processing; (3) {Glyph}~\citep{cheng2025glyph}, which applies an implicit compression baseline to serve as a reference for latent-based methods; and (4) {C3}~\citep{liu2025context}, which employs a small LLM to aggressively compress long contexts into compact latent representations before decoding with a LLM.

 \paragraph{Analysis of Results.} Table~\ref{tab:main_results} compares performance across Gemini-2.5-Pro and GPT-4.1 backbones.
 Overall, our EDU-based approach yields consistent improvements over the Standard baseline, with relative gains ($\Delta$) peaking at \textbf{+23.66\%} on few-shot tasks.
 Regarding Multi-Document QA (HotpotQA, Musique), our method outperforms Self-Sum.
 We attribute this to the tendency of abstractive methods to lose critical entities required for multi-hop reasoning; in contrast, our explicit tree structure preserves precise evidence chains via original text indices, enabling the model to look up exact details without hallucination.
 As for Summarization Tasks, while Self-Sum is naturally strong, our method remains competitive (e.g., surpassing Self-Sum on MultiNews by +1.44 points).
 Notably, it significantly outperforms the external Glyph baseline, suggesting that retaining hierarchical structure is more effective than latent compression for information retention.